 Online Asynchronous Learning: This course is online, and learning activities will take place using Eclass.
-These include lectures, quizzes, online surveys, written assignments, discussion board posts, video discussion board participation, and other activities.
-In addition, you can expect approximately 1 hours of study/practice/work outside of class each week for this course.
+These include lectures (points given for watching them), written assignments, discussion board posts, video discussion board participation, and other activities.
+In addition, you can expect approximately 3 hours of study/practice/ work outside of class each week for this course.

-DSM Case Written Assignments: Students will analyze several brief fictional case examples of individuals describing their mental health symptoms and behaviors. related to mental health.
+DSM Case Examples/ Written Assignments: Students will analyze several brief fictional case examples of individuals describing their mental health symptoms and behaviors. related to mental health.
 Students will identify the potential DSM diagnoses for each vignette and briefly justify their choices.